Massachusetts native James Nihan began playing guitar

 College of San Mateo in California.

-He founded and hosts the annual "New England Songwriters
+He founded the annual New England Songwriters Show held at

-Show" held at Nashville's renowned Bluebird Café.
+Nashville's renowned Bluebird Café.
 Past guest artists include Peter

 McCann, Barry & Holly Tashian, Dave Mallett, Gary Burr, Cindy Bullens, David Olney,